entralliance/entralliance.github.io/overview.rst

 dbt-entr
 --------
-dbt-entr is an dbt package containing table schema (structural conventions) and tag names (naming conventions) to reduce the burden of data preparation for analysis.
+dbt-entr is a dbt package containing table schema (structural conventions) and tag names (naming conventions) to reduce the burden of data preparation for analysis.
 These conventions enable a methodological implementation of data standards compatible with any relational data warehouse (visit our `CircleCI website <https://app.circleci.com/pipelines/github/entralliance/dbt-entr?branch^main>`_ to view the ones we've verified so far).
 This package provides a stable foundation upon which the rest of the ENTR stack is built.

 dbt-openoa
 ----------
-dbt-openoa...
+dbt-openoa is a dbt package containing projections of the standard ENTR warehouse structures (contained within dbt-entr) into analytics-ready models intended for use in OpenOA.

 Analytical Packages
 ^^^^^^^^^^^^^^^^^^^